pghalliday/checklist/README.md

 ## Roadmap

 - should allow more items to be added after construction
+  - This would only be useful if before checking off an existing item it is expanded into a new list which is then added - as such maybe it may make sense to just create a new checklist and chain them

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using ``./grunt.sh`` or ``.\grunt.bat``.